Information Science (ISCI)

 Seminar examining a range of issues, theories, and research questions that currently shape thinking and discourse in library and information science.

-Seminar exploring problems and issues in theory formulation and research methods, including quantitative, qualitative, and multi-method approaches.
-Not auditable.
+Seminar overviewing research methods and design, including quantitative, qualitative, and multi-method approaches.

 Seminar in the critical and analytical study of information policy and ethical issues at the individual, institutional, and international levels.
 Not auditable.